rodydavis/signals.dart/packages/signals/README.md

 Complete dart port of [Preact signals](https://preactjs.com/blog/introducing-signals/) and takes full advantage of [signal boosting](https://preactjs.com/blog/signal-boosting/).

-This package is a set of Flutter extensions for the [`signals`](https://pub.dev/packages/signals) package.

 ## Guide / API

 The signals library exposes four functions which are the building blocks to model any business logic you can think of.